Jacobventer/car_insurance_fraud_XAI/README.md

 ## Limitations

 - Use of a public dataset limits real-world generalisation
-- Fraud patterns in practice are more complex and dynmaic
+- Fraud patterns in practice are more complex and dynamic
 - SHAP and LIME rely on approximations and may introduce uncertainty